 One of the best ways to nurture leads and keep your brand top-of-mind is through email campaigns.

-Mailchimp integrates with most of the tools in the average B2B marketing stack.
-For example, data about your subscribers’ email behavior can automatically sync with lead scoring software like LeadBoxer, giving you even more insights about leads.
+Mailchimp integrations with most of the tools in the average B2B marketing stack.
+For example, data about your subscribers’ email behavior can automatically sync with lead scoring software like LeadBoxer.
+By this giving you even more insights about leads.

 Best CRM: HubSpot